musevlt/mpdaf/doc/pixtable.rst

 can be saved at each intermediate reduction step and hence contain lists of pixels together with output coordinates and values.
 The pixel tables values and units change according to the reduction step.
-Please consult the data reduction user manual for further informations.
+Please consult the data reduction user manual for further information.

 The `~mpdaf.drs.PixTable` object is used to handle the MUSE pixel tables created by the data reduction system.
 The PixTable object can be read and write